awsdocs/amazon-cloudwatch-events-user-guide/doc_source/CloudWatch-Events-Input-Transformer-Tutorial.md

 ## Create a Rule<a name="input-transformer-create-rule"></a>

-**To use input transformer to customize Amazon EC2 instance state change information that is sent to a target**
+**To customize instance state change information sent to a target using the input transformer**

 1. Open the CloudWatch console at [https://console\.aws\.amazon\.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/)\.